ValveSoftware/steamlink-sdk/README.txt

 Building:
 --------

+Steam Link applications are built using this SDK on Linux.

-Source the top level setenv.sh
+To set up the build environment, source the top level setenv.sh

 # source setenv.sh